-Mortgage buyer Freddie Mac said Thursday that the average rate for the 30-year loan fell to 4.34 percent from 4.41 percent last week.
-The average for the 15-year mortgage eased to 3.38 percent from 3.47 percent.
+Mortgage buyer Freddie Mac said Thursday the average rate for a 30-year loan edged down to 4.12 percent from 4.14 percent last week.
+The average for the 15-year mortgage declined to 3.21 percent from 3.25 percent.

-The increase in mortgage rates over the year was driven by speculation that the Federal Reserve would reduce its $85 billion-a-month bond purchases, which have helped keep long-term interest rates low.
-Indeed, the Fed has announced three $10 billion declines in its monthly bond purchases since December.
-The latest plan is to cut its monthly long-term bond purchases to $55 billion because it thinks the economy is steadily healing.
+The increase in mortgage rates over the past year or so was driven in part by speculation that the Federal Reserve would reduce its bond purchases, which have helped keep long-term interest rates low.
+Indeed, the Fed has announced four declines in its monthly bond purchases since December because the economy appears to be steadily healing.
+But the Fed has no plans to raise its benchmark short-term rate from record lows.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage was unchanged at 0.7 point.
-The fee for a 15-year loan remained at 0.6 point.
+The average fee for a 30-year mortgage was unchanged from a week earlier at 0.6 point.
+The fee for a 15-year loan also held steady, at 0.5 point.

-The average rate on a one-year adjustable-rate mortgage fell to 2.41 percent from 2.45 percent.
-The average fee rose to 0.5 point from 0.4 point.
+The average rate on a one-year adjustable-rate loan fell to 2.41 percent from 2.43 percent.
+The average fee remained at 0.4 point.

-The average rate on a five-year adjustable mortgage declined to 3.09 percent from 3.12 percent.
-The fee held steady at 0.5 point.
+The average rate on a five-year adjustable mortgage was unchanged at 2.96 percent.
+The fee slipped to 0.3 point from 0.4 point.